amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

 Changes V5 -> V6
 ================

-* Added new MPC driver
+* Switched to a more flexible MPC driver.

 ParameterList XML